This article about amending petitions in family law matters was written by Texas Legal Services Center.

 Determining whether your amended petition needs to be served by a constable, sheriff, or private process server can be complicated, especially if you are trying to finish your case by default.
-If you have questions, use Ask a Question to chat online with a lawyer or law student, or use the Legal Help Finder.
+If you have questions, use Ask a Question to chat online with a lawyer or law student, or use the Legal Help Directory.

 Does filing an amended petition start the clock over on any waiting periods?

 Filing an amended petition can start the clock over on any waiting periods.

 If you file your amended petition before the deadline to file an answer has passed, the following waiting periods apply:

 - 20+ day waiting period: From the day the respondent is served with the amended petition, the respondent has until 10 a.m. on the first Monday 20 days after service.